Jesse Winker Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 25th-ranked team ERA across all league pitching staffs (5.08).
+- The Red Sox's 5.10 team ERA ranks 25th across all league pitching staffs.

-- The Red Sox allow the fourth-most home runs in baseball (30 total, 1.4 per game).
+- The Red Sox allow the fifth-most home runs in baseball (31 total, 1.4 per game).

-- Whitlock (1-1) pitches for the Red Sox to make his third start this season.
+- The Red Sox will look to Bello (0-1) in his second start this season.

-- The righty last appeared in relief on Saturday, when he threw 2/3 innings against the Milwaukee Brewers while giving up hits.
+- The right-hander last appeared on Monday against the Los Angeles Angels, when he tossed 2 2/3 innings, allowing five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.